fish2000/libimread/deps/depixelate/README.md

 Depixelate
 ==========

-Implementation of various scaling/depixelating techbologies.
+Implementation of various scaling/depixelating technologies.

 This is very rough software that I threw together for my own amusement.
 Feel free to modify it and make it better.